Lalibela: 19th century

-In 1882, French explorer Achille Raffray was given an Ethiopian manuscript at Lalibela, which adds that the King Lalibela and his wife Meskal-Kebra brought from Alexandria (Egypt) and Jerusalem about five hundred workers whom we still refer to them as Europeans, headed by someone named Sidi-Meskal.
+In 1882, French explorer Achille Raffray was given an Ethiopian manuscript at Lalibela, which adds that King Lalibela and his wife Meskal Kebra brought from Alexandria and Jerusalem about five hundred workers still referred to as Europeans, headed by someone named Sidi Meskal.
 However, according to Monti della Corte (1940) Raffray's translation of the three-language manuscript was almost completely incorrect.
-Utilizing the expertise of A. Van Lantschoot at the Biblioteca Vaticana, the discrepancies were clarified.
-The first text, written in Coptic (contrary to Raffray's assertion of Greek), is a brief statement attributed to Abuna Bartolomeo, dated during the reign of Dawit (1380-1409).
-The second text, in Arabic, is serves as a land charter confirming specific rights of the church.
-The third text, in Ge'ez, appears to have been written during the reign of Lebna Dengel (1508-1540).
-Contrary to Raffray's claims, there is no mention of Sidi-Maskal or foreign builders in the texts.
+Utilizing the expertise of Arnold Van Lantschoot at the Vatican Library, the discrepancies were clarified.
+The first text, written in Coptic (contrary to Raffray's assertion of Medieval Greek), is a brief statement attributed to Abuna Bartolomeo, dated during the reign of Dawit I (1380–1409).
+The second text, in Arabic, serves as a land charter confirming specific rights of the church.
+The third text, in Geʽez, appears to have been written during the reign of Dawit II (1508–1540).
+Contrary to Raffray's claims, the texts make no mention of Sidi Maskal or foreign builders.

 20th century

 During the Second Italo-Ethiopian War, Haile Selassie made a pilgrimage to the churches at Lalibela, at considerable risk of capture, before returning to his capital in April 1936.
 Italian forces captured the town shortly after.

 In 1968, Mohammad Reza Pahlavi accompanied by Emperor Haile Selassie visited the churches, the next year Queen Juliana and Prince Bernhard would also visit Lalibela.

 During the Ethiopian Civil War, the town was the target of frequent attacks by the Ethiopian People's Democratic Movement (EPDM), in 1984 they briefly held ten foreigners captive.
-On March 3 1985 they briefly captured the crew of a French transport aircraft carrying supplies before releasing them a couple days later.
+On March 3, 1985, they briefly captured the crew of a French transport aircraft carrying supplies before releasing them a couple days later.
 These attacks significantly reduced foreign tourism to Lalibela, and by 1990 most of the tourists were Ethiopians.